muhammadn8449/sep10-freedom-project/prep/plan.md

 * Task

 Finish the coloring and all the other designs.
-As well as the fomating
+As well as the formating

+Add my tool

+Adding container or container fluid